AnandNair3301/LLMHandler/README.md

 **Unified LLM Interface with Typed & Unstructured Responses**

-LLMHandler is a Python package that provides a single, consistent interface to interact with multiple large language model (LLM) providers such as OpenAI, Anthropic, Gemini, DeepSeek, VertexAI, and OpenRouter.
-Whether you need validated, structured responses (using Pydantic models) or unstructured free-form text, LLMHandler makes it simple to integrate LLM capabilities into your projects.
+LLMHandler is a Python package that provides a single, consistent interface to interact with multiple large language model (LLM) providers.
+It supports both structured (Pydantic‑validated) and unstructured free‑form responses, along with advanced features like rate limiting and batch processing.

 ---